picobellobv/ephos.github.io/_posts/2017-2-14-Where-to-Begin.md

 Don't forget to check out your closest PowerShell user group as well.

 That is all, there are plenty of other great resources out there as well but I wanted to focus on the free ones anyone can access as cost shouldn't be a barrier to begin learning PowerShell.
 Learning something new can sometimes feel daunting.
 There may be times you get stuck for hours, maybe even days.
 There will be other times you feel like you are constantly wrestling topics that you just can't seem to get figured out.
 At rare times you may even feel like you've regressed.
 I assure you if you stick with learning PowerShell, you will come to find you'll see the payoff as time goes on.
 You'll likely want to start automating all of the mundane tasks that eat up so much time.

+Update 4-22-2018[^1]

+---

+[^1]:
+    I went through a big update in April 2018, this article was moved as part of that!